 It doesn’t really do anything to adult insects that have completed their growth, but for juvenile or immature insects, it can—eventually—kill them.

 So yes, there is an insecticidal compound found in high concentration in the seeds of neem trees.
 That part is accurate.
-The claim that it is selective and only affects bad guys is not correct, as you’ll see here where we discuss affects.
+The claim that it is selective and only affects bad guys is not correct, as you’ll see.

 Neem Oil Product Confusion